 The turkey’s been devoured, the Christmas pudding is nothing but a scant-crumbed reminder of what once was, the family passed out on the sofa and a simple game of Monopoly has evolved into a real-world legal dispute.
 It’s time for a festive movie or two.

-Don your onesie, pop some corn and settle in front of the television for a good old family film.
+Slip into your onesie, pop som’o’that corn and cosy down in front of the television for a good old family film.
 Here are our favourites…

 Watch it for: All the iconic one-liners.

 Christmas without this joyful piece of cinema isn’t Christmas at all.
 After being turfed out of the North Pole as he’s too human-sized, Buddy the Elf (Will Ferrell) attempts to find his father in the bustling New York City.
 When his dad isn’t overly keen, Buddy attempts to adjust to a new life with hilarious results.

 Watch it for: Buddy’s delighted scream of “SANTAAA!
 I know him!” when he hears that a familiar friend will be dropping by.

 It’s a Wonderful Life

 Frank Capra’s black and white heart-warming tale is more than 70 years old, but a definite holiday classic.
 The fantasy drama follows George Bailey, who has fallen on tough times and is about to end it all on Christmas Eve.
 Then guardian angel shows George just how much worse life would be without him.

 Watch it for: The sing-a-long at the end – you’ll definitely shed a tear.